-6. Define the Fuel Pressure.
+2. Define the Fuel Pressure.
 The allowable range is from 29 to 101.5 psi.
 Fuel Pressure varies among models and years.
-In most cases, you can find the stock Fuel Pressure in the repair manual, or from the calibration.
-To our knowledge, The XP1000, Turbo S, and XP Pro run 55.1 psi (3.8 bar).
-The Fuel Pressure Deviation Correction Factor is 1.0 at 55.1 psi, which is the intended pressure.
-Other models have not been validated.
+In most cases, you can find the stock Fuel Pressure in the repair manual.
+The stock Fuel Pressure on a Kawasaki KRX is 42.6 psi.

-8. If using gasoline/ethanol blend, define the ethanol content of the fuel, from 0-98%.
+4. If using Gasoline/Ethanol blend, define the Ethanol content of the fuel, from 0-98%.
 Note that your UTV was calibrated at the factory with Emissions Certification Fuel which contains 10% ethanol, as does most pump gas.

-9. For custom fuel, enter the stoichiometric air fuel ratio and density.
-For methanol or gasoline/ethanol blend, these values are not used.
+5. For Custom Fuel, enter the Stoichiometric Air Fuel Ratio and Density.
+For Methanol or Gasoline/Ethanol blend, these values are not used.

-10. Copy and paste the Injector Latency values from the Data Generator to the Dynojet C3 tuning software, and change the Injector Latency axis values to match that shown in the Data Generator.
+6. Copy and paste Battery Compensation values from the Data Generator to the Dynojet C3 tuning software and change the Battery Compensation axis values to match that shown in the Data Generator.
 (8v, 10v, 12v, etc.)

-11. Copy and paste the Injector Scaling, Min IPW, and Fuel Pressure Deviation Correction Factor values from the Data Generator to the Dynojet C3 tuning software.
+8. Copy and paste Injector Scaling and IPW Minimum values from the Data Generator to the Dynojet C3 tuning software.